spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 # Spark as a successful contender to MapReduce
 Its not uncommon for a beginner to think Spark as a replacement to Hadoop.
-This blog is to better understand what motivated Spark  and why it evolved successfully as a strong contnder to MapReduce
+But the fact is that Spark came in as a very strong contender to replace MapReduce computation engine on top of Hadoop (as shown in the table below).
+This blog is to better understand what motivated Spark and how it evolved successfully as a strong contender to MapReduce.

 <img width="411" alt="MapReduceVsSpark" src="https://user-images.githubusercontent.com/22542670/30010978-a1d0d456-9151-11e7-939a-8ed383cffab1.png">

-Let’s try and understand how Spark is orders of magnitude faster than traditional Hadoop’s map-reduce system.
-For this, we will section this blog in 2 parts:
+We will section this blog in 2 parts:
 1. **Cons of MapReduce as motivation for Spark**
 2. **How Spark works**